From the origin stories of Omaha's businesses and buildings to the developments shaping its future, if it's part of Omaha's story, it's fair game.

-The building itself was constructed in 1912 and served as a barbershop for decades.
-The barbershop was run by John Pestal Sr. who learned the trade in his native Czechoslovakia.
-After arriving in Omaha he setup his first shop Little Bohemia before moving west.
+While the building dates back to 1912, Dundee Cork & Bottle, somewhat surprisingly, only dates back to 1997.
+Its original tenant was a barbershop run by John Pestal Sr., a native of Czechoslovakia.
+Trained at home as a barber, he first established his business in Little Bohemia before moving west to Dundee.
 After fighting in World War I, he opened Underwood Barbershop in 1923.
 Located at 5013 Underwood Avenue, it was next door to Buffett and Sons Grocery.

 Undated Durham Museum photo of the south side of Underwood Avenue.
 John Pestal Sr’s original at 5013 Underwood Ave would be on the far right between the garage and the Buffett & Son Grocery Store.